 \paragraph{Intrinsic Image Decomposition} IID is a foundational, yet highly ill-posed problem in computer vision~\cite{garcesSurveyIntrinsicImages2022, Fan_2018_CVPR}.
 It aims to factor an input image $I$ into illumination-invariant reflectance (albedo) $R$ and illumination-variant shading $S$, such that $I = R \cdot S$~\cite{landLightnessRetinexTheory1971}.
 Early approaches relied on hand-crafted priors and optimization frameworks, assuming that shading is spatially smooth while reflectance is piecewise constant~\cite{barronShapeAlbedoIllumination2012,barronColorConstancyIntrinsic2012,bousseauUserAssistedIntrinsicImages2009,shengIntrinsicImageDecomposition2020}.
 These priors often fail on complex, non-Lambertian surfaces in real scenes~\cite{barronShapeAlbedoIllumination2012}.

 Learning-based approaches have significantly advanced IID by leveraging large datasets to learn complex priors~\cite{Fan_2018_CVPR,baslamisliShadingNetImageIntrinsics2021}.
 Convolutional neural networks (CNNs) have been trained to learn these priors directly from data~\cite{innamoratiDecomposingSingleImages2017}.
 These methods have evolved across several paradigms.
-Supervised methods learn a direct mapping from an input image to its decomposed layers but are entirely dependent on large-scale, pixel-aligned ground truth~\cite{baslamisliJointLearningIntrinsic2018,zengRGB-XImageDecomposition2024}.
+Supervised methods learn a direct mapping from an input image to its decomposed layers but are entirely dependent on large-scale, pixel-aligned ground-truth~\cite{baslamisliJointLearningIntrinsic2018,zengRGB-XImageDecomposition2024}.
 Self-supervised and unsupervised methods leverage the image formation model itself as a loss, often using reconstruction error to guide training on unlabeled data~\cite{yuInverseRenderNetLearningSingle2019,yuOutdoorInverseRendering2021}.
-More recently, diffusion-based models~\cite{keMarigoldAffordableAdaptation2025,kocsisIntrinsicImageDiffusion2024,zengRGB-XImageDecomposition2024,chenIntrinsicAnythingLearningDiffusion2024} have achieved state-of-the-art performance by leveraging the rich foundational priors in large diffusion models~\cite{rombach2021highresolution,ramesh2022hierarchical}.
+More recently, diffusion-based models~\cite{keMarigoldAffordableAdaptation2025,Kocsis_2024_CVPR,zengRGB-XImageDecomposition2024,chenIntrinsicAnythingLearningDiffusion2024} have achieved state-of-the-art performance by leveraging the rich foundational priors in large diffusion models~\cite{rombach2021highresolution,ramesh2022hierarchical}.

-\paragraph{The Ground Truth Dataset Bottleneck} The primary limitation in IID research is the profound difficulty of acquiring dense, pixel-perfect ground truth for albedo and shading.
+\paragraph{The Ground-Truth Dataset Bottleneck} The primary limitation in IID research is the profound difficulty of acquiring dense, pixel-perfect ground-truth for albedo and shading.
 This challenge has shaped the field, with existing datasets falling into three main categories based on their creation methodology.

-\begin{itemize} \item Synthetic datasets: To obtain perfect, dense ground truth, many datasets rely on PBR.
+\begin{itemize} \item Synthetic datasets: To obtain perfect, dense ground-truth, many datasets rely on PBR.
 Key examples include MPI Sintel~\cite{butlerNaturalisticOpenSource2012}, CGIntrinsics~\cite{liCGIntrinsicsBetterIntrinsic2018}, InteriorVerse~\cite{zhuLearningbasedInverseRendering2022}, and Hypersim~\cite{Roberts_2021_ICCV}.
 While providing high-quality labels, they are often object-centric or indoor-focused and suffer from a significant "sim-to-real" gap.
 Models trained on them struggle to generalize to the complexity of real-world photography.